 Writing product changelog can be the most rewarding activity for a product team.
 It helps boost the morale of your engineering team since they see the feature go-live with the new changelog post, and get instant response for your changelog entry via reactions.
 Product release notes are a crucial way for the success of your product.

-Try featureOS free for 14 days to start publishing your product changelog.
+Try FeatureOS free for 14 days (opens in new tab) to start publishing your product changelog.
 It is easy, fits within your workflow, and powerful enough to keep your customers engaged.